magv/wq/README.md

       python3 -m pip install --user git+https://github.com/magv/wq

-- Figure out which machine you want to use a server, and put its IP address into the config file at `~/.config/wq.conf`:
+- Figure out which machine you want to use as a server, and put its IP address into the config file at `~/.config/wq.conf`:

       [client]
       server_url = "http://SERVER-IP-HERE:23024"